 - Mirror Black, Midnight Black, Silk White

-It's out with the old, and in with the new.
-While some elements remain familiar in the OnePlus 6, the bold new design is something of a departure from the solid unibody metal phones of the previous couple of years.
+At its launch, it very much a case of "out with the old, in with new" for the OnePlus 6.
+While some elements remain familiar in the OnePlus 6, the bold new design was something of a departure from the solid unibody metal phones of the previous couple of years.

 Like a few other Android manufacturers over the past year, OnePlus has gone with a glossy glass finish on the Mirror Black unit that we have.
 The multi-layered Gorilla Glass 5 surface on the back is dark, reflective and combines well with the polished black metal edges along the sides and the ends.